 I'm also allergic to caffeine.
 I can have chocolate; I'd have to eat at least a pound of 97% dark chocolate to get any effect from the caffeine.
 My favorite chocolate is 87% dark and gluten-free.
 I cannot consume tea, and a lot of herbal teas have ingredients that conflict with my seizure medication.
 I have to be very careful about what I eat and drink.

 I practice witchcraft, and have been doing so since I was nine.
 I didn't know it had a name for it until many years later, and came out of the "broom closet" when I was 16.
-I've been practicing for 25 years now, studied/apprenticed under an Elder until he passed away in 2015.
-I walk the Crooked Path, my Elder named me a seer and water witch, and I'm dedicated to Cernunnos.
+I've been practicing for over 25 years now, studied/apprenticed under an Elder until he passed away in 2015.
+I walk the Crooked Path (neither light nor dark), my Elder named me seer and water witch, and I'm a devotee to Cernunnos.
 He's also known as Herne, Lord of the Wild Hunt, and in more modern terms he is also known as the Green Man and Holly King.
+I'm also a devotee of The Morrigan, also known simply as Morrigan.
 What I practice has been an oral tradition passed down from generation to generation going back many centuries.
-I practice alone, use tarot, and because of my epilepsy and seizure medication I have vivid lucid dreams.
+I practice alone, use an oracle tarot deck (traditional decks are as nails on a chalkboard for me), and because of my epilepsy and seizure medication I have vivid lucid dreams.
 Many of these dreams have helped me a great deal.

 I have no children, but I do have two cats and my husband.
 I think all three qualify as children.
 My husband and I have no intention of having children, and I went so far to prevent this that I had a tubal ligation and endometrial ablation.
 I do, however, have five nephews that fix the rare momentary "baby itch".

 My two cats are my joy, and seeing them happy and entertained is extremely fulfilling.
 They love bird watching and now that they have a catio (enclosed patio that will basically belong to them) I'll be able to provide them with some "TV".
-Bird seed, bird houses, and things that attract birds will be great.
+Bird seed (we have chickadees, nuthatches, ravens, crows, bluebirds, and robins), bird houses, and things that attract birds will be great.
 Cat toys and other cat things are always welcome.
 One of my cats loves smacking bells and chasing strings, the other loves rough play and running around at odd hours.

 In November 2016 I had wrist surgery to repair a ligament tear that had occurred 5+ years earlier.
 The pain is nearly gone, but if I work my wrist too much it shows in what I do.
 I also have tremors in my hands due to nerve and muscle damage caused by epilepsy (I've had epilepsy since I was 11).
 I apologize if my handwriting is a little messy or if things I've colored aren't all that great.
 It's a lot of work and keeps my wrist flexible, but I have a habit of doing too much.
 Cursive is the only form of writing that doesn't cause me pain.
 I'm sorry if you have a difficult time reading cursive, but writing in print style is extremely painful for me.